quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Compound Packets {#packet-compound}

-Compound packets allow the sender to assemble an Initial ({{packet-initial}}) or a Handshake ({{packet-handshake}}) packet and a Protected ({{packet-protected}}) packet into one UDP packet, thereby reducing the number of packets required to be emitted when application data can be sent during the handshake.
+Initial-with-Length and Handshake-with-Length packets allow the sender to combine the Cryptographic Handshake packet and a Protected packet ({{packet-protected}}) into one UDP packet, thereby reducing the number of packets required to be emitted when application data can be sent during the handshake.

-A Compound-Initial packet is identical to an Initial packet with the exception being that it has the Payload Length field.
+A Initial-with-Length packet is identical to an Initial packet with the exception being that it has the Payload Length field.
 The field designates the length of the payload of the Initial packet.
 The remainder of the UDP packet contains a 0-RTT Protected packet.

-A Compound-Handshake packet is identical to a Handshake packet with the exception being that it has the Payload Length field.
+A Handshake-with-Length packet is identical to a Handshake packet with the exception being that it has the Payload Length field.
 The field designates the length of the payload of the Handshake packet.
 The remainder of the UDP packet contains either a 0-RTT Protected packet or a short header packet ({{short-header}}).

-The sender MUST NOT assemble QUIC packets belonging to different QUIC connections into a single Compound packet.
+The sender MUST NOT assemble QUIC packets belonging to different QUIC connections into a single UDP packet.

-The receiver of a Compound packet MUST individually process the Cryptographic Handshake packet and the Protected packet being contained.
-It MUST process the Cryptographic Handshake packet of a Compound packet even when the Protected packet being contained is deemed invalid.
+The receiver of a compound UDP packet MUST individually process each of the QUIC packets being conveyed, as if they were received as separate UDP packets.

 ## Connection ID {#connection-id}